 Think back through your current year.
-List out all of the things that you wanted to happen, but maybe haven’t yet, as well as, all of the things that did happen (You may need a notebook for this one).
+List out all of the things that you wanted to happen, but maybe haven’t yet, as well as, all of the things that did happen (You may need a notebook for this one – this Kate Spade Spiral Notebook is my absolute favorite).
 Once you have an idea of your past, you can set a better focus for your future.

 Take time to meditate

-When I set out to find my word, I did so through prayer (It was part of the Bible app after all).
+When I set out to find my word, I did so through meditation.
 Taking that time to meditate and do some soul searching really helped me narrow down my word.
-The first year, ironically, I chose the word 'Focus' as my inspiration all year.
+The first year, ironically, I chose the word ‘Focus’ as my inspiration all year.
 I was setting out to be a writer and needed to actually FINISH a book.

 Focus on keeping it simple